Neon sign that says "The Compassionate Pause" with pink and green colors.

 Imagine:

-Colleagues respecting your capacity instead of assuming you'll always say yes
+Colleagues respecting your boundaries instead of assuming you'll always say yes

 This isn't about becoming "difficult" or "less caring."